Kotlin/kotlin-by-example/examples/01_introduction/02_Functions.md

 </div>

-1. Defining an infix extension function on `Int`.
+1. Defines an infix extension function on `Int`.
-2. Calling the infix function.
+2. Calls the infix function.
-3. Creating a `Pair` by calling the infix function `to` from the standard library.
+3. Creates a `Pair` by calling the infix function `to` from the standard library.
 4. Here's your own implementation of `to` creatively called `onto`.
 5. Infix notation also works on members functions (methods).
 6. The containing class becomes the first parameter.